What does Siodb do for your data?

 Out of the box features

-Encrypted by design
+Encrypted by default

 End users decide the expiration date of their data and once expired, Siodb destroys them permanently.

 You benefit from automatic security features to maintain your organization compliant with the GDPR rules.

 Siodb is a relational database that respects the Codd’s twelve rules.

 Create your secure distributed database network into the cloud, on-premise, or in your hybrid architecture.